 “Dr. A. McGavin funeral is held,” Winnipeg Free Press, 10 February 1948, page 23.

 Obituary [Margaret McGavin], Winnipeg Free Press, 25 April 1969, page 29.

-We thank Marilyn Boyle, Brenda Wardrop Miller, and James Arnett for providing information used here.
+We thank Marilyn Boyle, Brenda Wardrop Miller, James Arnett, and Eileen McIntyre for providing information used here.